-The College of Education at Athens State University is accredited by the National Council for Accreditation of Teacher Education (NCATE) 2010 Massachusetts Avenue, N.W.
-Suite 500, Washington, D.C.
+The College of Education at Athens State University is accredited by the Council for the Accreditation of Educator Preparation (CAEP), 1140 19th St., N.W.
+Suite 400, Washington, D.C.
 20036.
-This accreditation covers initial teacher preparation program and advanced educator preparation programs.
-The Council for the Accreditation of Educator Preparation (CAEP) became the sole accrediting body for educator preparation providers on July 1, 2013, and has replaced the former NCATE accreditation body.
+The Council for the Accreditation of Educator Preparation (CAEP) became the sole accrediting body for educator preparation providers on July 1, 2013, replacing the former NCATE accreditation body.